victoravt/BooksSharing/README.md

 Comments:

 Common comments on Hackathon:
+I've done first too tasks by Friday.
+Conculsion: Majority of time is spent to define right relationships between entities and there deletion behaviour.
+For this purpose copilot of course will not help you.
+But for mechanical DbSet properties writting, services injections in Program.cs it is helping.
+But after all you should be carefull what the Copilot genereated, recheck it.
+So it's also time consuming.
+Maybe you win in the time of mechanical coding, but loose time to check at to be sure that there is no minor mistakes from Copilot.

+PS.
 The copilot don't take into account that it suggests class property which obviously is datetime (ex DueDate, or somthingDate)